PERIODIC POINTS AND FEIGENBAUM’S CONSTANT

 converged geometrically, with the distance between successive transitions shrinking a constant factor of about 4.669.

-Perhaps a month later he decided to compute the in the trancendental case numerically.
+in the trancendental case numerically.
 Again, it became apparent that

 converged geometrically, the convergence rate was the same 4.669.